 How to get a better night’s sleep

-Sleep plays a very important roles in our lives.
+Sleep plays a very important role in our lives.
 It affects our physical and mental health.
 Given our busy lifestyles, we often forego sleep in times of pressure and when we need more hours in the day.
 Doing this can take a massive toll on our health.
-I have some tried and tested tips on getting a good night sleep and I thought I would share them with you.
+I have some tried and tested tips on getting a good night’s sleep and I thought I would share them with you.

 1. Keep a regular sleep routine.

-Having a regular sleep routine is really important to getting good sleep.
+Having a regular sleep routine is really important to get good sleep.
 Going to bed and waking up at around the same time allows your body to get used to your sleep pattern.
 Even though we all love a weekend sleep in, these can make it harder to get up on a Monday when your weekly routine kicks back in.

 2. Limit screen time in bed

 It can be so tempting to lay in bed and go through your phone or to watch the latest on Netflix, but this can contribute to a rough night.
-The light on your phone, tablet or tv causes increased activity in your brain and makes it harder to go to sleep.
+The light on your phone, tablet, or tv causes increased activity in your brain and makes it harder to go to sleep.
 Instead of watching tv while you’re trying to go to sleep, watch your show/ use your phone on the couch and then go to bed.
 I have started doing this recently and have found it is so much easier to get to sleep and to stay asleep.